Macau, a one-of-a-kind tourist destination

 Macau International Airport

-The Macau International Airport is located in Taipa, right beside the Taipa Ferry Terminal and a mere 15-minute drive from City of Dreams.
-The airport services a number of flights that connects Macau with various major cities in Asia – Beijing, Shanghai, Taiwan, Tokyo, Seoul, Bangkok and more..
+The Macau International Airport is located in Taipa, right beside the Taipa Ferry Terminal and a short 15-minute drive from City of Dreams.
+The airport services a number of flights that connect Macau with various major cities in Asia – Beijing, Shanghai, Taiwan, Tokyo, Seoul, Bangkok and more.

 For more info, visit Macau Int.
 Airport website